community, friendship, influence & prayer

 I solemnly believe that my experience with Moms in Prayer helped to fertilize the path upon which I was to be called.
 Moms in Prayer influenced the founding of American Heritage Girls (AHG)!

 Today, AHG serves tens of thousands of families who want experiences of faith, service, and fun for their daughters.
 The cornerstone of the ministry is helping girls understand who they are in Christ.
-Through teaching life skills, assuming leadership roles, participating in service projects, socializing and engaging in faith-building programs like the Moms in Prayer Patch, AHG accomplishes its mission of building women of integrity through service to God, family, community, and country.
+Through teaching life skills, assuming leadership roles, participating in service projects, socializing and engaging in faith-building programs like Girls in Prayer, AHG accomplishes its mission of building women of integrity through service to God, family, community, and country.

 Patti Garibay is Founder and Executive Director of American Heritage Girls, Inc., the premier national character development organization for girls ages 5 to 18 that embraces Christian values and encourages family involvement.